ElliotRedhead/NHL-TeamVersus/README.md

 ### Acknowledgements

-Many thanks for support in the creation of this website to ...
+Many thanks for support in the creation of this website to my mentor: Simen Daehlin.